 Some Nice Formations In Phong Nha Cave

-Oxalis, the company that runs the big tours, hires an army of porters as well as a number of other Vietnamese support staff.
+Oxalis is the company that runs the big tours hires an army of porters as well as a number of other Vietnamese support staff.
 They also do their best to help the community in a number of other ways.
 It is so refreshing to see this kind of unselfish behavior by a group of people more dedicated to a love of discovering caves than anything rather than trying to exploit the locals.
 Oxalis is also publishing a coffee table book of Han Son Doong with the proceeds going to a fund to help the local children.

 Two days before departure, and time for my prep trek into the jungle.
 Wy will guide me through the jungle, up a tall mountain, and across a number of rivers.
 I reckoned on 2-3 hours.
 We never really discussed it and it turned out to be a 13K six-hour trek with no lunch since the wild boar farm wasn’t serving food when we arrived.
 Regrettably, they were closed for Tet.
 At least I felt confident about my abilities for the coming adventure.
 Little did I realize what awaited me.

 Jungle Trekking with Wy – Prep for Son Dong Expedition